venkymullapudi/MediaWikiDeployment_Minikube/README.md

 The playbooks are added to CM directory in this repository.

 > *Next step...
 Go to CM folder and go to each folder, and follow the instructions*
+> *After which.. instructions under the CI, Dockerfiles and CD folders are needed to be followed respectively*